Van-Rheenen-Lab/duct_visualisation/README.md

 ![1](https://github.com/user-attachments/assets/ec626eb2-a4c6-4977-8ac9-10d8d186856a)

+### Demo
+The tool should run from python out of the box.
+It does not require an image, so a tree can be made even without actual data.
+For in-depth instructions, press "Instructions" in the window.

 # Simulation & Visualisation tools
 The rest of the software has been built specificially to visualise the neccesary aspects of our own imaging data, and as such, is in a less flexible state.
 Work will be done to increase the wider usability of this code.

+### Demo
 A quick demo can be achieved by making a dendrogram in the duct_tracing_GUI, and building its tree in analysis/simple_dendrogram_from_tracing.py.
 An example dendrogram has also been made, so running simple_dendrogram_from_tracing.py should work out of the box.
 On a simple desktop computer this should run almost instantly.

 Visualisation of traced ducts of experimental 3d image:
 ![2](https://github.com/user-attachments/assets/71a404ab-4edc-429c-b3e6-557c5e319112)